justland/just-web/.changeset/gold-doors-teach.md

 For example, some UI internal commands for interactions.

 In those cases, it doesn't make sense to make those command public.

+`invoke()` now returns the value returned from the handler.
+It is not typed at the moment.

+Will need to revisit it to figure out how to type the command's return type.

+May need to create a replacement of the `JustEvent` from `@unional/events-plus`.